next-exp/sw-docs/docs/source/esmeralda.rst

    * - ``energy_threshold``
      - ``float``
-     - If the energy of one of the original end-point voxels is smaller than this value,
+     - If the energy (in MeV) of one of the original end-point voxels is smaller than this value,

        the voxel is dropped and its energy redistributed to the neighbours.